 Common themes emerged from both evidence documents and government reports from Canadian federal, provincial and territorial governments.
-The majority of lessons learned came from analyses of the federal response or responses in B.C. and Ontario, with relatively little found for other Canadian provinces and territories.
+The majority of lessons learned came from analyses of the federal response or responses in B.C., Ontario, and Quebec, with relatively little found for other Canadian provinces and territories.
 However, many of these themes may resonate across provinces and territories.
-In addition, audits are current underway in Alberta and Manitoba, which we expect to provide additional lessons in the next update.

-New lessons learned from this update also concentrate within certain response types in the first organizing framework, namely in cross-cutting responses, public-health measures, health-system arrangements, and economic and social responses.
+New or reiterated lessons learned from this update also concentrate within certain response types in the first organizing framework, namely in cross-cutting responses, public-health measures, health-system arrangements, and economic and social responses.
 We did not find any themes related to clinical management.